 State Specific Requirements for CNAs

-It is important to note that you need to complete CNA training that is approved by the state where you wish to earn your license and practice.
+It is important to note that you need to complete CNA classes that are approved by the state where you wish to earn your license and practice.
 Each state will have a list of approved CNA course programs they recognize, so make sure you select a school that is certified in your state.
-You can find out more information on your state’s requirements on our state by state CNA training pages.
+You can find out more information on your state’s requirements on our state by state CNA classes page.

 The skills test for CNA applicants will vary by state as different states utilize different testing providers, and each provider may test you on different skills.
 Testing providers by state are listed below, followed by the list of skills tested by each provider.